 THC is the most abundant constituent of the cannabis plant, and the most well known.
 THC is the intoxicating and psychoactive substance that is responsible for causing the marijuana high.

 THC is considered a controlled substance, and is therefore illegal.

 - Cannabidiol (CBD)

 The second most abundant compound is Cannabidiol, more commonly known as CBD.
 This is a non-psychoactive substance, typically representing about 40% of the Cannabinoids in the Cannabis plant.
-CBD is what is currently being researched in many studies all over the world as remedies for a wide range of different diseases and ailments.
+And it's the effect of this particular Cannabinoid, CBD that is currently being researched in many studies all over the world.

 CBD is not considered a controlled substance, and is therefore 100% legal.